upmcplanetracker/generic-plane-tracker/README.md

 ## License

 This project is provided as-is for educational and personal use.
 Please respect API terms of service and privacy considerations when tracking aircraft.
+See LICENSE.md